ovh/docs/pages/web/hosting/private_sql_first_steps_with_private_sql/guide.en-gb.md

 If your hosting plan includes the Private SQL option, go to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 In the `Web Cloud`{.action} section, click `Web Hosting`{.action} in the left-hand column.

-In the `General information`{.action}  tab, in the `Configuration` box, click the `...`{.action} button to the right of **Private** database.
+In the `General information` tab, in the `Configuration` box, click the `...`{.action} button to the right of **Private** database.
 Then click `Enable`{.action} to start the activation process.

 ![General information](images/privatesql00-SQLactivation.png){.thumbnail}

-To complete, follow these instructions to determine the type and version of your Private SQL server.
+To complete the activation, follow the instructions to determine the type and version of your Private SQL server.
 It will then be accessible from the left column in `Database`{.action}.

 ### View general information on the instance